 National Beta Club

 The National Beta Club is the largest independent, non-profit, educational youth organization in America.
-And for more than 80 years, it has prepared today's students to be tomorrow's leaders.
+For more than 80 years, it has prepared today's students to be tomorrow's leaders.
 A nationally recognized service organization, the Beta Club is offered to students who learn leadership by serving others.
 Academic requirements must be met and each member is required to complete service hours.
 The Beta Club is available for the eligible students in grades 9-12 by invitation.
+Members are able to attend the Georgia State Beta Convention each January, competing in areas of academics and fine arts.

 Key Club International is the high school organization sponsored by Kiwanis International.
 Key Club assists Kiwanis in carrying out its mission to serve the children of the world.
 High school student members of Key Club perform acts of service in their communities, such as cleaning up parks, collecting clothing and organizing food drives.
 They also learn leadership skills by running meetings, planning projects and holding elected leadership positions at the club, district and international levels.